gaggle/jira-printer/README.md

     * Make a demo-deploy somewhere for easy demoing?
     * Update README.md with links to deployed/demo version
     * Write blog introducing the tool
+* Don't lock client when loading issues, display all scaffolds and fill in their data as it arrives